 For analysis by race, we look only at those with at least a bachelor’s degree.
-All gender pay gap numbers reported are relative to white me.
+Racial gender pay gap numbers reported are relative to white men unless otherwise noted.
 Due to sample size issues, we are unable to report data on Native Hawaiian and other Pacific Islanders beyond the director level.

 Total Cash Compensation: TCC combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, and other forms of cash earnings, as applicable.
 It does not include equity (stock) compensation, cash value of retirement benefits, or value of other non-cash benefits (e.g., healthcare).